samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Temple of the Radiant Sun

+!!! quote ""
-> This copper-roofed temple has a gold-inlaid symbol of the sun above its double-door entrance.
+    This copper-roofed temple has a gold-inlaid symbol of the sun above its double-door entrance.
 During the day, sunlight shines through high windows to illuminate the temple's interior, which is adorned with golden draperies.

 This temple, dedicated to serving the god Pelor in the heart of the Garden Quarter, opens at dawn and closes at dusk.
 In a sanctuary in the heart of the temple, [Priests](/monsters/16985-priest) conduct daily morning rites, as well as all-day observances every Godsday.